ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ### twitter

-Not configurable at the moment, and no timeout by default
+Not configurable at the moment

+Default: 10s connect timeout, 30s read timeout

 ### zendesk_api